ilyarudyak/XYZReader/README.md

 to manage number of columns in portrait and landscape.
 We also use this parameter to choose proper layout manager in `ArticleListActivity`.
 We use 3 columns for portrait and 4 for landscape.
 4. We define image sizes specifically for Nexus 5 and Nexus 7.
 Probably we have to be more generic especially for a tablet.
+5. We use a dialog (adaptive ui pattern suggested in class) to show an article instead of traditional detail screen or 2-pane layout.
+This is kind of new pattern so there are a lot of questions: what sizes should be this fragment, how to use AppCombat.Dialog theme etc.